MarioPardo/QNX_VehicleControlSystem/README.md

 ### QNX (QNX_files)
 The core real-time control system, built to run on a QNX target platform (e.g., Raspberry Pi or a QNX VM).
 It manages multiple processes — including driving, braking, telemetry, and a watchdog — coordinating between them using QNX IPC.
 It receives vehicle state from Webots and sends telemetry to the dashboard, while also accepting control input.

+This is the **core** of the system, with the main player being the watchdog process and architecture

 ### VehicleSim (Webots)
 A Webots-based vehicle simulation that runs on the host PC.
 It simulates the physical vehicle (movement, physics, environment) and communicates vehicle state to the QNX system over UDP.
 QNX sends back control signals that Webots applies to the simulated vehicle.